 Length of the hikes: 2-3 miles each (check with Alltrails to be safe).

-But in regards to the park itself, there’s many hikes to explore and 2 which I recommend you try are the Fire Wave and Red Vista.
+But in regards to the park itself, there’s many hikes to explore and 2 which I recommend you try are the Fire Wave, Elephant Rock and other places.

 4) Black Mountain trail (Emerald Cove):